jrussellfreelance/bash-scripts/docs/deploy/README.md

 ### Deploy WordPress with OpenLiteSpeed
 > Tested on Ubuntu 18.04

-This script deploys WordPress and connfigures OpenLiteSpeed as the server.
+This script deploys WordPress and configures OpenLiteSpeed as the server.

 It will prompt you for the domain, and will display the login information after it completes.